butlin/presentations/MEDI2101 Wk 2_1 Respiratory ventilation.md

 - **Warming**
   - Air is warmed to 37<sup>o</sup>C so core body temp is maintained and to protect the alveoli.
 - **Humidifying**
-  - Water vapor is added to 100% humidity so the exchange epithelium doesn’t dry
+  - Water vapor is added to 100% humidity so the exchange epithelium doesn’t dry.
 - **Filtering**
   - Removal of particles and pathogens to protect the body from inflammation and infection.